 If you want to prolong the life of your memory foam mattress, it is best to rotate it 180 degrees every few months.
 This will help distribute any wear and tear evenly across the surface of the mattress.

 You can flip a 100% natural latex mattress as a general rule.
 The base layers of natural mattresses typically provide enough pressure relief to be comfortable.

-As a result, the base layers of natural latex mattresses are softer when compared to polyurethane base layers.
+As a result, natural latex mattresses’ base layers are softer compared to polyurethane base layers.
 This is why flipping a natural latex mattress may provide more pressure relief.
 In addition, flipping a natural latex mattress can also help to extend its lifespan.

 The benefits of flipping a natural latex mattress are two-fold.
 First, flipping your bed will help to prolong its life.
 Second, flipping your mattress will help to evenly distribute wear and tear, ensuring that your sleeping surface remains comfortable for years to come.

 Take Cation When Flipping a Natural Latex Mattress

 When flipping a natural latex mattress, be sure to use caution.
 Avoid grabbing the foam as this will damage the material.
 While natural latex foam is incredibly durable, its primary weakness is poor tensile strength.
 This means it is more prone to tearing if you are not careful.

 Like memory foam mattresses, hybrid mattresses are not designed to be flipped.
 The construction of a hybrid mattress is similar to that of a memory foam mattress.
 They typically have a pressure-relieving layer on top and coils on the bottom.

 Coils alone provide little pressure relief and can cause pain in the hips and shoulders.
 Adding memory foam to the top layer of a hybrid mattress helps to provide pressure relief and contouring that can help alleviate pain.